connervieira/Optic/README.md

 ## Features

-### Easy
+### Simple

-Optic is intended to be simple and easy to user, just like a commercially available dashcam would be.
+After the initial setup is complete, Optic is intended to be simple and easy to use, just like a commercially available dashcam would be.
+As such, any driver comfortable using a traditional dashcam should have no problem using Optic.

+### Reliable

+Optic is designed to be reliable, in the sense that it can detect and notify the user when problems are encountered.
+Optic can display errors and warnings directly from Predator, and has its own diagnostic capabilities built in.

 ### Compatible

 Optic works through nearly any web browser, and doesn't even require JavaScript for its core functionality.
 Whether you're using a modern fully-featured browser, or a minimalist lightweight one, Optic should work great.

+### Lightweight

+Optic is designed to be extremely lightweight, both in terms of network resources and processing power.
+While low latency is very beneficial, Optic doesn't need high bandwidth to function well.

+### Adaptive

+The Optic interface is designed to make the most of the available screen space, regardless of whether it is used from a large desktop monitor or a small smartphone display.

+### Customizable

+Optic allows the user to customize both the Optic interface itself, as well as certain Predator configuration values to match their needs, all from the web interface.